openrport/openrport/docs/content/advanced/no11-attributes.md

 ### 2. Using an attributes file

 You can maintain attributes (tags and labels) inside a separate file.
-This file can be formatted as JSON, YAML or TOML using the file extensions `.josn`, `yaml`, or `toml`.
+This file can only be formatted as JSON.

 Add the `attributes_file_path` into the `[client]` section of your `rport.conf` file.
 The following example shows how to activate attributes read from a file.